 - Annual Market Analysis–Your compensation surveys are being published in the next several weeks, with some coming out in September.
-Don’t wait til the last minute!
-It’s tempting to wait til late October when all your surveys have been published (by Hay, TW, Mercer, McLagan, etc.) but remember you need to confirm your matching, check the year-over-year market movement by job, to see if there are jobs where the market moved up more the expected, or perhaps moved downward, in which case you have to decide whether to accept the new market value or stick to the current market value (and see if it goes down again next year).
+Don’t wait until the last minute!
+It’s tempting to wait ’til late October when all your surveys have been published, but remember you need to confirm your matching, check the year-over-year market movement by job, to see if there are jobs where the market moved up more the expected, or perhaps moved downward, in which case you have to decide whether to accept the new market value or stick to the current market value (and see if it goes down again next year).

 - Annual Pay Cycle Planning–Do you know who is running the annual merit/increment process?
 Who is responsible globally, regionally, by country?
 Who is working with the software vendor (if you use 3rd party software) for modifications and configuration?
 What are the milestone dates?
-How will Chinese New Year (31 January 2014) impact milestone dates, manager deadlines, performance rating calibration and approval, etc.?
+How will the Lunar New Year impact milestone dates, manager deadlines, performance rating calibration and approval, etc.?

-- 2013 Incentive Accrual–One thing I recommend doing now is updating your forecast for 2013 incentive payouts.
-Finance needs to maintain their accrual on the balance sheet for the bonus payment liability.
+- Current year Incentive Accrual–One thing I recommend doing now is updating your forecast for your current year incentive payouts.
+Finance needs to maintain their accrual (provision) on the balance sheet for the bonus payment liability.
 If incentive-related business performance has been low, payouts may be lower than budgeted, depending on your plan design and funding formula (if any).
 If so, it’s bad news for employees, but good news for finance, who can make plans to earmark potential surplus incentive budgets for other needs.
 However, if business performance has been good, your incentive accrual may be insufficient and finance may have to increase that accrual to avoid a year-end cash flow crisis.

 - Finish your KPIs–it’s time to get realistic about what you can accomplish on your own time.
 What can you delegate?
 What do you need help with?
 If you (or your boss) have unspent consulting dollars, now is the time to get someone to help you get your KPI’s across the finish line.
 The only thing more tragic than not spending your consulting budget is not spending it AND failing to complete your KPIs!